 |Friday January 15th||10:00 - 12:30 & 14:00 - 16:30|

 UvA Master of Medical Anthropology and Sociology students take the course for 3 EC as part of their curriculum.
 VU Master Global Health students take the course for 6 EC as part of their electives.
 All other participants take the course for 3 EC.

 Students enrolled in a full time Master’s programme at a Dutch university are legally exempt from paying extra tuition.

 Lunch is not included.

-Invoices can be sent to employers, research institutes or individuals.
+Invoices can be paid by employers, research institutes or individuals.

 Entry requirements for the winter courses are: